3 Facts about Iron

-1. Your body can’t produce its own iron & must acquire it externally
+1. Your body doesn’t produce its own iron and so it must be ingested

 - Women aged 19-50 need 14.8mg of iron per day